realliance/ipv8-k8s/README.md

 ### Preset Overlays

-**Nightly** uses all new builds, may receive breaking deployments during version propagation.
+**Nightly** uses all new builds, may outages during version propagation.

 ### To Deploy Nightly Release